aws-samples/sample-api-backend-mtls/README.md

       EnableOutboundMtls=true
 ```

-6. Test the API again:
+6. Wait a minute or two after the stack finishes, then invoke the front API again:

 ```bash
 curl -v "$FRONT_API_URL"